acabedo/oralstats/README.md

 transcriptions and phonic data.
 Version beta 1.0 <https://github.com/acabedo/oralstats>

 - Cabedo, A. (2022).
 Oralstats.
 A tool to visualize and explore transcriptions and phonic data.
-Version beta 1.1 <https://github.com/acabedo/oralstats>
+Version beta 1.3 <https://github.com/acabedo/oralstats>

+- Cabedo Nebot, A. .
+(2022).
+Using Oralstats for prosodic characterisation of speakers in different discourse genres.
+Loquens, 8(1-2), e079. <https://doi.org/10.3989/loquens.2021.079>

 # Docs